-- The Flood Map for Planning shows the site is located within Flood Zone 1. - The Environment Agency Flood Risk from Surface Water Map indicates that the majority of the site is designated to be at low risk from surface water flooding.
-There are isolated areas at medium to high risk of surface water within the western boundary of the site.
-Development will not be located within areas at medium to high risk of surface water flooding. - Groundwater flood maps indicate that the site is predominately in an area of generally 25%-50% susceptibility to groundwater flooding.
-During Soil Infiltration Rate Testing five trial pits were advanced to depths of up to 3.40m bgl.
-Groundwater was not encountered within the trial pits. - The site is considered to be at low risk of flooding from all other sources. - Infiltration rate testing was undertaken by MEC February 2025 and March 2025, comprising 6 trial pits.
-MEC have taken a conservative approach to the drainage design and utilised the rate of 2.32×10^{-6} m/s within the drainage calculations. - Due to the safety factor applied and the conservative infiltration rate, the infiltration basin exceeds the 24-hour criteria.
-It has therefore been modelled on the basis of the volume required for the 1%AEP40CC event to identify a maximum water level, followed immediately by a 3.3%AEP35CC storm event. - Surface water flows for an impermeable area, plus urban creep of 3.432ha including urban creep will be conveyed to the proposed infiltration basin onsite.
-A storage volume of 5,486.96m3 is required within the infiltration basin to allow sufficient time for water to discharge into the ground and cater for all events up to and including the 1%AEP40CC followed by the 3.3%AEP35CC event. - Additional drainage features such as permeable paving could be considered across the site to provide extra storage and water treatment on-site. - Given the levels on site a gravity connection into the existing foul water sewer within Moat Close cannot be achieved and therefore a pumped solution is required.
+- The Flood Map for Planning shows the site is located within Flood Zone 1. - The Environment Agency Flood Risk from Surface Water Map indicates that the majority of the site is designated to be at low risk from surface water flooding. - Groundwater flood maps indicate that the site is predominantly in an area of generally 25%-50% susceptibility to groundwater flooding.
+During Soil Infiltration Rate Testing, five trial pits were advanced to depths of up to 3.40m bgl.
+Groundwater was not encountered within the trial pits. - The site is considered to be at low risk of flooding from all other sources. - Infiltration rate testing was undertaken by MEC in February 2025 and March 2025, comprising 6 trial pits.
+Due to the conservative rate, any infiltration basin would exceed the 24-hour half-drain down criteria.
+Therefore, it is deemed unfeasible for the site to infiltrate. - A site investigation was undertaken to find a new outfall option.
+A ditch network was discovered to the southwest of the site, within the land under the applicant's control, which flows south away from the proposed site.
+There is an existing pond to the south of the site, which appears to outflow into a 150mm pipe, which conveys flows into a ditch. - Surface water flows for a contributing area of 4.24ha, including urban creep, will be conveyed to the proposed attenuation basin onsite.
+A storage volume of 3,889.86m is required within the attenuation basin to allow sufficient time for water to discharge at a QBAR Greenfield rate of 13.3l/s into the existing ditch network and cater for all events up to and including the 1%AEP40CC. - Surface water from the site could outfall from the site directly into the existing ditch network, approximately 270m away from the site, or into the existing dry pond. - Confirmation of the outfall will be decided at the reserved matters stage, following a CCTV survey of the existing ditch network to confirm condition, capacity and connectivity. - Additional drainage features such as permeable paving and swales should be included across the site to provide extra storage and water treatment on-site and would allow for the first 5mm of rainfall to be retained on site. - Given the levels on site, a gravity connection into the existing foul water sewer within Moat Close cannot be achieved and therefore a pumped solution is required.
 Foul water within the site will be pumped to the new gravity system before outfalling into the existing network Moat Close, as agreed with STW.